 Thanks to Mona & Richard for an amazing morning!
 I can't wait for your wedding.

-If you’re thinking of having a connection shoot, why not check out my connection shoot tips & how to get the best out of them.
+If you're thinking of having a connection shoot, why not check out my tips for a great connection shoot & how to get the best out of them.